bump-sh/docs/src/_guides/openapi/design-first-spring.md

 Kappa is a library that integrates OpenAPI with Spring Boot, allowing you to validate requests against your OpenAPI description without needing to generate code.
 It acts as a middleware that intercepts requests and checks them against the OpenAPI schema before they reach your controllers.

-Kappa can be installed as a servlet using the `kappa-servlet-adapter` dependency, which would let us write a bit of code to [create a middleware](https://medium.com/@sharmapraveen91/understanding-api-middleware-in-spring-boot-a-deep-dive-79a03fc899c9).
-Thankfully there's an even easier tighter integration using the `kappa-spring` module, which will cut down the setup drastically.
+Kappa can be installed using the `kappa-spring` dependency, which provides tight integration with Spring Boot and removes the need for us to [create our own HTTP middleware](https://medium.com/@sharmapraveen91/understanding-api-middleware-in-spring-boot-a-deep-dive-79a03fc899c9).

 To install `kappa-spring` with Maven, pop it into `pom.xml`.